Doewon-Studios/RunCapybaraRun/index.md

 ## Overview

 **Run Capybara Run** is a fast-paced side-scrolling platformer where you guide a clever capybara through dynamic levels filled with obstacles, surprises, and collectible goodies.
-With charming visuals and smooth controls, the game offers an exciting experience for casual and competitive players.
+With charming visuals and smooth controls, the game offers an exciting experience for players.

-Objective: Take control of a speedy capybara as you dash and leap across platforms, dodge tricky traps, and collect the capybara's favorite snack--yuzu!
+Objective: Take control of a speedy capybara as you dash and leap across platforms, dodge tricky traps, and collect capybara's favorite snack--yuzu!
 Test your skills in endless mode.
 How far can you make it?
 Give it a try!

 ## User Guide